sohaamir/neuro_resources/README.md

 ## Repos
 - [Neurovault](https://neurovault.org/) A public repository of unthresholded statistical maps, parcellations, and atlases of the brain
 - [OpenNeuro](https://openneuro.org/) A public repository of freely available neuroimaging datasets
+- [The Experiment Factory](https://www.expfactory.org/) An online repository for online behavioral experiments

 ## Other
+- [Neurosynth](https://neurosynth.org/) A platform for coordinate-based meta-analysis on neuroimaging data
 - [BrainBox](https://brainbox.pasteur.fr/) A platform for real-time collaboration in neuroimaging allowing you to visualise, segment and annotate collaboratively any brain MRI dataset available online
+- [Cognitive Atlas](https://www.cognitiveatlas.org/) 'A collaborative knowledge base characterizing the state of current thought in Cognitive Science'.
+It covers four main themes: concepts, tasks, disorders and theroies in neuroscience, which are linked together through formal definitions.
+Ran by Russ Poldrack, Stanford
 - [Brain Catalogue](https://braincatalogue.org/) An online catalogue of brains across many species